yeoman/yeoman.io/app/authoring/user-interactions.md

 })
 ```

-Note here that we use the `prompt` queue to ask feedback from the user.
+Note here that we use the `prompt` queue to ask for feedback from the user.

 ### Arguments